-The best approach is to choose restaurants which have been certified by GIG’s Gluten-Free Food Services (GFFS) Certification Program.
+The best approach is to choose restaurants which have been validated by GIG’s Gluten-Free Food Services (GFFS) Validation Program: gffs.org/safe-spots/.
 GFFS works with experts in food preparation to help develop, educate, and train restaurants and other food service establishments to meet and adhere to the highest gluten-free standards.

-When eating at restaurants which are not certified, following are some tips to help ensure that you dine safely.
+When eating at restaurants which are not validated, following are some tips to help ensure that you dine safely.

 1. Selection of eating establishment.

-Be careful in restaurants where language may create a communication barrier.
-Food service workers may not easily understand your dietary restrictions.
+- Be careful in restaurants where language may create a communication barrier and where food service workers may not easily understand your dietary restrictions.

 2. Dine early or late.